-The Heat Transfer and Fluid Flow Laboratory is able to prepare liquid-to-liquid and liquid-to-gas prototypes of heat exchangers for wide range of application.
-Hollow fibre heat exchangers can be used in chemical industry, biotechnology, food processing industries, in automotive industry, buildings, and HVAC-R as well.
-Its low weight and compact design make transportation and installation simple.
+The Heat Transfer and Fluid Flow Laboratory is able to prepare liquid-to-liquid and liquid-to-gas prototypes of heat exchangers for a wide range of applications.
+Hollow fibre heat exchangers can be used in the chemical industry, biotechnology, food processing industries, automotive industry, buildings, and HVAC-R. Its low weight and compact design make transportation and installation simple.
 Elements can be connected in parallel to obtain the heat transfer capacity needed.
-Operating temperature and pressure depend on type of fibre material.
+Operating temperature and pressure depend on the type of fibre material.

 |Fibre Diameter||0.7–1.5 mm|